marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 And this page looks like a ToDo-list with entry-strings about some things.

-The page was not removed, deleted or 'denied' for some reasons after temporary access-debug-time.
+The page was not removed, not deleted or 'denied' for some reasons after temporary access-debug-time.

 With this page we were able to get more interesting (or useful) information: